ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> Why do Hong Kong cops like to go to work early?
+> What are bits?
 >
-> To beat the crowd.
+> Tiny things left when you drop your computer down the stairs.
 <!-- END_JOKE_SECTION -->